Cookie Dough Cake

 Make the cookie dough cake filling first.
 I like to make it a day or two before I make the rest of the cake to break up the work.

-Once you’ve made the edible cookie dough, line two, 7-inch or 6-inch pans with plastic wrap and shape two cookie disks in each pan.
+Line a 7-inch or 6-inch pan with plastic wrap and shape the cookie disks in each pan.

 You can use 8-inch cake pans, but the cookie dough disks will stick out a little bit past the cake layers when you try to assemble the cake.
 Cake layers contract a bit once they’re baked, and this can make the cake difficult to frost.

-Place the cookie dough disks into the fridge to firm up.
+Place the cookie dough disks in the fridge to firm up.

 Once they’re firm to the touch, you can pull the discs out of the pan and place them back in the fridge to save space in your fridge.